 First Time Farmer Finance Program

-Family Farm Loan Program is a tax-exempt bond program that assists first time farmers and ranchers in North Dakota to acquire agricultural property at low interest rates.
+The First Time Farmer Finance Program is a tax-exempt bond program that assists first time farmers and ranchers in North Dakota to acquire agricultural property at low interest rates.
 See the First Time Farmer Summary for additional information on the program.

 A first time farmer or rancher must meet the following criteria: